nikkilr88/egghead-asciicasts/angular-2-fundamentals/lessons/angular-2-using-ng-for-to-repeat-template-elements.md

   constructor() { }
 }
 ```
 With these `messages` in our `MailService`, I can hop over to my `app.component`.
-I'm going to delete everything in this template, and I'll even clear up some of this stuff as well.
+I'm going to delete everything in this `template`, and I'll even clear up some of this stuff as well.
 We don't need that.
 We don't need that.
 All we're doing is injecting this `mail` service.

 **app.component.ts**
 ``` javascript